Home » Texting Etiquette Tips for 2025

 Updated 2023: Texting Etiquette Tips

-Many of the concepts that apply to email apply to Texting, Chat, and Instant Messaging (Desktop, Laptop, Tablets, Smart Phones) and vice-versa.
+Many of the concepts that apply to email also apply to Texting, Chat, and Instant Messaging (Desktop, Laptop, Tablets, Smart Phones), and vice versa.
 The key is courtesy and clarity in your communications.

-It would be best to only text with consideration for those around you and the person on the other side.
-So, ask yourself this… Are you more narcissistic or courteous?
-Let’s find out…
+When texting, consider those around you and the person on the other side.
+Ask yourself: Are you more narcissistic or courteous?
+Let’s find out.

 Personal vs. Business?

 Yeah, there is a difference.
-There is a considerable difference between using texting in your day-to-day personal life vs. your professional business communications.
+There is a considerable difference between using texting in your day-to-day personal life and your professional business communications.
+How and what you text affects perception big time.

 I have a popular article on my Business Technology Etiquette website for those considerations: Business Texting Etiquette: 10 Tips for Professionals.

-Today, I will cover the primary considerations for your personal texting activities.
+Today, I will cover the primary considerations for your personal texting activities, which can affect your business brand and reputation.

 Everyday Personal Texting Etiquette

 Always be mindful of when and where the most appropriate time to text is.
-For example, doing so during a meal with others, while on the phone with another person, or at activities where your attention is expected is simply inconsiderate.
+Texting while eating with others, talking on the phone with another person, or participating in activities where your attention is expected is simply inconsiderate.

 Start by always asking if the person you are Texting is available.